BBIN: Motor Vehicle Agreement

 The agreement will enter into force after it is ratified by all four member nations.
-The agreement has been ratified by Bangladesh, India and Nepal.
+The agreement has been ratified by Bangladesh, India, and Nepal.
 The lower house of the Bhutanese parliament approved the agreement in early 2016, but it was rejected by the upper house in November 2016.
 Bhutan has requested for a cap to be fixed on the number of vehicles entering its territory.
-In May 2017, media reports stated that the Bhutanese government had told the Indian government to proceed with the agreement without Bhutan as the Bhutanese government was unable to ratify the agreement in the upper house due to objections from opposition parties.
-Opponents of the measure in Bhutan claimed that the agreement would increase vehicular traffic from the other nations which would affect Bhutanese truckers and also cause environmental damage.
+In May 2017, media reports stated that the Bhutanese government had told the Indian government to proceed with the agreement without Bhutan, as the Bhutanese government was unable to ratify the agreement in the upper house due to objections from opposition parties.
+Opponents of the measure in Bhutan claimed that the agreement would increase vehicular traffic from the other nations, which would affect Bhutanese truckers and also cause environmental damage.
 An existing bilateral agreement between Bhutan and India already permits seamless vehicle movement between the two countries.
 Therefore, Bhutan's decision to not ratify the BBIN MVA would only affect its trade with Nepal and Bangladesh.
 The Bhutanese government requested the other BBIN members to proceed with the agreement and also clarified that it would attempt to ratify the MVA after the country held general elections in 2018.
 Due to strained relations between Bhutan and Nepal, the Tshering Tobgay-led government feared that permitting Nepalese trucks to enter Bhutan would upset the electorate.
-India described Bhutan's decision as a "setback" and not a "rejection" of the agreement stating that it was natural that all members could not proceed at the same pace, and that India would continue its engagement with Bhutan on the issue.
+India described Bhutan's decision as a "setback" and not a "rejection" of the agreement, stating that it was natural that all members could not proceed at the same pace and that India would continue its engagement with Bhutan on the issue.

-In December 2018, Bhutanese Foreign Minister Tandi Dorji stated that the new government would reconsider the motor vehicle agreement noting that Bhutanese trucks were facing difficulties entering Bangladesh while trucks from India and Nepal were afforded easy access.
-At the second Foreign Office Consultations (FOC) between Bangladesh and Bhutan in Dhaka in March 2019, Bangladeshi Foreign Secretary M. Shahidul Haque stressed the importance of Bhutan ratifying the agreement calling it "crucial" for the future development of the region.
+In December 2018, Bhutanese Foreign Minister Tandi Dorji stated that the new government would reconsider the motor vehicle agreement, noting that Bhutanese trucks were facing difficulties entering Bangladesh while trucks from India and Nepal were afforded easy access.
+At the second Foreign Office Consultations (FOC) between Bangladesh and Bhutan in Dhaka in March 2019, Bangladeshi Foreign Secretary M. Shahidul Haque stressed the importance of Bhutan ratifying the agreement, calling it "crucial" for the future development of the region.

 Recent developments

-In 2016, India approved $1.08 billion for construction and upgrading of 558 km long roads that join Bangladesh, Bhutan and Nepal.
-The project will receive 50% funding from Asian Development Bank.
+In 2016, India approved $1.08 billion for the construction and upgrading of 558 km of roads that join Bangladesh, Bhutan, and Nepal.
+The project will receive 50% funding from the Asian Development Bank.
 The project is scheduled to be completed by 2018.
-It is estimated that this project will increase the regional trade by 60% while that with rest of the world by 30%.
+It is estimated that this project will increase the regional trade by 60% while that with the rest of the world by 30%.